icathaid/lab-06/README.md

 can be started with `npm start`

-Web server for front end of store app, implemented with express and ejs
+Web server for front end of store app, implemented with express as its router and ejs as its view engine

-  * Static routes and assets are served from the public folder
-  * Uses ejs as its view engine
-  * Implements site.ejs as a master template that pulls in a partial into the <main> element based on the 'page' being served
-  * Has 3 GET routes:
-    * /
+Sample data consists of Fallout 4 items.

+It has 3 functions corresponding to its 3 GET routes, each expecting a request and a response, and rendering an ejs page to the index (main).

-      - home page
+ - /
+  - runs the homePage function
+  - renders a generic landing page for the app with a header, main, and footer component
+    - main component pulls in content by dark ejs magic

-    * /categories
+- /categories
-      - lists each category of products in the database (db.json/json-server)
-    * /categories:/name
+  - runs the categoryView function
+  - renders a page to the main view listing the categories returned from the database
-      - should list all of the products in the category clicked on
+    - each list item generates a link to a product view page listing all products matching that category

-      - this feature does not work yet, it returns a list of all products regardless of category
+- /categories/:name
+  - runs the productsView function, which expects a third parameter, 'category', but I'm not sure if I'm using it correctly, as the function doesn't work.
+  - WERE it to work correctly, it would render a page with information about each item in the selected category.

 ## RESTy